 Job fairs are kind of like speed dating, you have a limited time to make a good impression on a potential employer.
 That means you need to be able to seal the deal fast.
 This is where your elevator pitch comes in.

 Not sure how to write an elevator pitch?
 We have you covered with our step-by-step guide.
+When you’ve got it nailed, record your video pitch and get noticed by employers on the TalentEgg Video Candidate Showcase.

 Heading to a networking event prepared means dressing the part.
 Make sure you dress for success, choose a business casual outfit that isn’t too formal but shows that you mean business.
 Leave the jeans and graphic tee at home.